Libby Hsu

 Now she leads D-Lab's academic program by managing its teaching team, creating and promoting a coherent strategy for D-Lab's academic offerings at MIT, aligning D-Lab's educational mission with its research and practice work around the world, and building instructors' capacity to provide transformative educational experiences to their students.

-Libby is also an educator who teaches D-Lab: Water, Sanitation, and HygieneD-Lab: Development, and the cross-listed Terrascope class Design for Complex Environmental Issues; coordinates D-Lab's student work in Mexico, Colombia, and Central America; and trains D-Lab trip leaders who are taking students to the field.
-Additionally, Libby is an MIT first-year adviser and was part of MIT's Mind+Hand+Heart Initiative from 2015-2017.
-She has worked with dozens of students on projects related to sanitation, water quality, education, and participatory design.
+Libby is also an educator who teaches D-Lab: Water, Sanitation, and Hygiene and D-Lab: Development; coordinates D-Lab's student work in many countries including Mexico, Colombia, and the Dominican Republic; and trains D-Lab trip leaders who are taking students to the field.
+She has worked with dozens of students on projects related to sanitation, water quality, education, and participatory design; and is also a first-year adviser.

 She speaks German and Spanish, has training as a technical editor, and is an avid knitter, as well as a certified Wilderness First Responder.
+Libby and her husband are the Heads of House at MIT's Random Hall.